LukeM1aa/milestone-project-one/README.md

 - **iPad Mini 6 (Contact Form)**: The calendar inputs minimises when selected, reducing accessibility and ease of use.
 - **All Devices (Customer Reviews)** The review carousel slides overlap slighly during slide transitions.

-Future updates will address these issues, with an ongoing focus on enhancing
+Future updates will address these issues, with an ongoing focus on enhancing responsiveness and accessibility across all devices.

 ---